mohan/repl-console/README.md

 Run REPL code directly in ATOM.
 Output is displayed in Dev Tools console.

-Supported Languages: Ruby, Python, PHP, Shell Script, JSON and JavaScript
+Supported Languages: Ruby, JavaScript, Python, PHP, Go, Shell Script, JSON

 Runtime must be available in system PATH for code to execute in that particular language.
-JavaScript and JSON is the only exception as it runs natively in ATOM.
+JavaScript (and JSON) is the only exception as it runs natively in ATOM.

 ## Steps to run code